NuCivic/distro_builder/README.md

 This repo lets you create a "distro builder" git repository for integrating development between the git repository for a Drupal distribution and an individual website based on that distro, hosted on Pantheon.
-To install it, edit the file 'builder.conf' with configuration to specify the distro and website information, and then execute the following command:
+To install it, edit the file 'builder.conf' with configuration to specify your distro and website information, and then execute the following command:

 ````
 bash scripts/remotes.setup.sh